TeskaLabs/Keyote-Docs/faq.md

 ### How Keyote on mobile phone and computer communicates?

-The Keyote consists of two apps: one is Keyote running on your phone, second is Keyote running on your computer.
+Keyote consists of two apps:
+one is Keyote running on your phone, second is Keyote running on your computer.

 Once paired, these two applications communicate over local networks such as Wi-Fi.
 A communication is encrypted, so it could be used over public untrusted networks.

+Keyote relies [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)) or [Zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) to find available peers.

 If you have a problem with a connectivity, please use USB cable or a create a hot spot on the phone and connect your computer to it.